deislabs/deislabs.io/content/posts/introducing-spiderlightning-and-slight.md

 slight new -n spidey@v0.2.0 rust && cd spidey
 ```

-This command will create a new rust project called spidey.
-The project will use the SpiderLightning interface version 0.2.0.
-We also support C.
+This command will create a new Rust project called spidey that will use the SpiderLightning interfaces at version 0.2.0.
+Other than Rust, we also support starting C projects.

 Next, you will need to add `wasm32-wasi` target to your rust toolchain.
 You can do this by running the following command: